jasonkgreen/bryn-hughes-site/index.md

 My research interests include music cognition, music theory pedagogy, and popular music analysis.
 My dissertation involved an investigation of harmonic expectation in twelve-bar blues progressions.

 I have presented my research at numerous regional, national, and international conferences.
-For more information, please feel free to peruse my <a href="/cv.html">CV</a>.
+For more information, please feel free to peruse my <a href="{{ site.baseurl }}/cv/">CV</a>.

-Feel free to <a href="mailto:bryn.hughes@gmail.com">email</a> me, or follow me on <a href="http://twitter.com/brynmdhughes">twitter</a>.